Perfect is the Enemy of Good (or, Learn Everything You Need to Know to be a Successful Entrepreneur From This 10 Second Family Guy Clip)

 It’s easy to recognize the wisdom from the outside.
 When you’re in it and working your ass off on a project…not so much.

 We’ve all been there.
 Late nights spent at your computer, bringing your vision to life, bleeding on pages.
-You’re releasing a piece of yourself into the world; of course, you want it to amazing.
+You’re releasing a piece of yourself into the world; of course, you want it to be amazing.

 And if you’re good, it will be.
 But let me just tell you right now: it’s never going to be perfect.
 And that’s okay.
 Because perfect isn’t the goal.
 Complete is the goal.